oleg-alexandrov/PolyView/Readme.md

 plain-text metadata file describing how to place the image relative to the polygons.

-These features are documented in detail further down this document.
+These features are explained in detail further down this document.

 # Installation